Romanhan/SpringTodoApp/README.md

 #### Small app with web interface

 My first application on Spring.
-Todo app save data in H2.
+The Todo app saves data in H2.